 If the prices are higher than the original estimate, the sponsor can request additional funds from the Commission at this time.
 Requests for additional funds cannot exceed ten percent (10%) of the original allocation and must be thoroughly justified.
-The amount approved by the Commission cannot be exceeded by NDA.
+The amount approved by the Commission cannot be exceeded by Aeronautics.

 Engineering & Testing.

 c.
 Change Orders.
-Changes to any contract must have NDA approval or the costs may not be eligible.
+Changes to any contract must have Aeronautics approval or the costs may not be eligible.
 Change orders should be approved prior to implementation of the change.
 Failure to do so will affect eligibility.

 2. Other Charges.
 Generally one copy of an itemized statement is required.